The Rip Curl Pro at Bells Beach has become an annual pilgrimage for the world’s best surfers every Easter.

 Adriano de Souza (BRA), 25, claimed the 2013 Rip Curl Pro Bells Beach presented by Ford over ASP Dream Tour rookie Nat Young (USA), 21, in clean three-to-five foot waves at Bells Beach today.
 Carissa Moore (HAW), 20, claimed the 2013 Rip Curl Women’s Pro Bells Beach presented by Ford over Tyler Wright (AUS), 19, in clean three-to-five foot waves.

-Check out the photos and videos below for all the action.
+Check out the videos below for all the action of last years event.